-We operate everyday with many safety concerns; such as speed limits, load weight, hours of service, and freezing and slick driving conditions.
-Heavy rain, high winds, straight-line winds, winter storms, dust storms, blizzards and severe weather are also safety concerns.
+We operate daily with many safety concerns, such as speed limits, load weight, hours of service, and freezing and slick driving conditions.
+Heavy rain, high winds, straight-line winds, winter storms, dust storms, blizzards, and severe weather are also safety concerns.
 Regardless of the type of weather, driving in harsh conditions can increase the risk of dangerous situations for you and other drivers on the road.

 Awareness is the first step to staying safe in all weather conditions.
 Spring and fall tend to have more tornadoes, wind, and hail than other seasons.
-These tips can remind and help you prepare and stay safe while driving over the road.
-However, first, you need to know and understand the weather terms so you can determine which steps to take.
-The National Weather Service usually keeps everyone up to date on the impending storms.
+These tips can remind you and help you prepare and stay safe while driving over the road.
+However, first, you must know and understand the weather terms to determine which steps to take.
+The National Weather Service usually keeps everyone updated on the impending storms.
 Either by broadcasting on the radio, television, or an online website.

 Do you know your weather terms?

-Depending on the severity of a storm, these terms are the most common used by the National Weather Service.
+Depending on the severity of a storm, these terms are the most commonly used by the National Weather Service.

-- Severe thunderstorm watch: Conditions are likely to develop into severe storms that can produce hail and wind gusts of up to 58 mph.
+- Severe thunderstorm watch: Conditions will likely develop into severe storms that can produce hail and wind gusts of up to 58 mph.

-- Severe thunderstorm warning: Is issued when a severe thunderstorm is spotted on radar and is occurring in the warning area that can last 30 to 60 minutes.
+- Severe thunderstorm warning: This is issued when a severe thunderstorm is spotted on radar and occurs in the warning area that can last 30 to 60 minutes.

-- Tornado watch: Weather pattern can development severe thunderstorms that can produce tornadoes in and around the watch area.
+- Tornado watch: Weather patterns can develop severe thunderstorms that can produce tornadoes in and around the watch area.
 People in the affected areas are encouraged to be prepared for severe weather and be prepared to take cover if needed.

 - Tornado warning: Generally, this means that storm spotters have sighted a tornado or radar has indicated a tornado in the warning area.
 When a tornado warning is issued, people in the affected area are encouraged to take cover immediately.

-Before, during and after a storm can be dangerous if you are home, but more so if you are driving out on the road.
-Having a wreck can increase during a storm, not only because of the weather, but because of other drivers panicking and the aftermath of the storm.
+Before, during, and after a storm can be dangerous if you are home, but more so if you drive out on the road.
+Having a wreck can increase during a storm, not only because of the weather but also because of other drivers panicking and the storm’s aftermath.
 Remember, even if you are calm, other drivers may not be as they forget road rules and speed limits.
 Be prepared with common sense and caution.

 We all know when driving over the road, it is only a matter of time until we cross severe weather.
 If you can re-route around the storm, do so.
-If you cannot stay off the road, or take shelter – the best advice is to at least stay off the roads until the weather passes.
+If you cannot stay off the road or take shelter – the best advice is to at least stay off the road until the weather passes.

-One of the best tips is to keep all distractions at bay, keep the radio turned loud enough to catch the latest weather forecast report, but low enough that music is not distracting.
-Put your cell phone on hands-free or Bluetooth, try and stay off the CB as much as possible unless notifying other drivers of future road and weather conditions.
+One of the best tips is to keep all distractions at bay and keep the radio turned loud enough to catch the latest weather forecast report but low enough that music is not distracting.
+Put your cell phone on hands-free or Bluetooth, and try and stay off the CB as much as possible unless notifying other drivers of future road and weather conditions.
 It is not always practical to avoid all storms, but you can be proactive and plan around the storm.

 To stay safe, you need to know how to avoid severe weather or dangerous weather conditions when possible proactively: